 Through successful social media marketing, any artist with the right combination of talent and authenticity can be successful.
 But after browsing social media platforms, you will see an endless number of creatives doing the same thing.
 Want to know how to promote your music on social media?
 In this article, we will look at our top tips for social media growth, how to promote your music on social media, and how to stand out as an artist.

 How To Promote Your Music On Social Media: Top Tips

 We have put together 7 tips to help you develop and execute a social strategy, increase your social presence, gain collaborations, and grow a loyal fanbase.
 Here we go…

 First and foremost, to make an impact and be successful with social media marketing, you need to consider your audience!

-Sites like Facebook have user-friendly, free to use insight tools that can help you track activity on your page.
+Sites like Facebook have user-friendly, free-to-use insight tools that can help you track the activity on your page.
 This can be invaluable in helping you understand your audience’s consumption habits.
 Once you know this, you can adjust your strategy to maximise engagement.
 (Learn more about how to promote music on Facebook in this article)